pekkis/hardcore-react-training/README.md

   - Many of my colleagues use [VSCode](https://code.visualstudio.com/).
 They say it's even better.
   - Some alternatives: Nuclide, WebStorm, Eclipse, Sublime Text, whatever.
 - Chrome browser.
 Or some other good dev browser.

+## Human Requirements

+- You are a developer, devsigner or such.
+- You have working professional knowledge on JavaScript, HTML and CSS.
+You don't have to be a guru, but the course is not suitable for beginners.

 ### Browser extensions